-The potential to make a quick profit by renovating means there is often premium placed on houses in need of modernisation.
+The potential to make a quick profit by renovating a house means there is often premium placed on houses in need of modernisation.
 Whilst you don’t want to pay over the odds for any property, the demand for renovation projects means that you will need to move quickly, so make sure you are in the best financial position possible before you make an offer.

 It is not uncommon for renovation projects to be sold at auction, or else end up going to sealed bids, or best and final offers, and knowing how these processes work is vital if you are to be the successful bidder.

 Apart from the work involved in renovating a house, there are other additional costs that should be factored in before making an offer:

 - Valuation fees

 - Council tax

 - Professional fees: include planning permission and Building Regulations approval, a variety of surveys, structural engineer reports and any other professional fees (e.g. tree surveys) in your budget

 - Contingency fund: make sure you have some extra cash on hand to deal with anything unexpected that may arise (and when renovating a house, it is absolutely to be expected)

 - Legal costs: expect to pay £500-2,000 for a solicitor or conveyancer to act on your behalf

 (MORE: How to finance the purchase with a specialist renovation mortgage)

-Once you exchange contracts on a renovation project you become responsible for the site and you must therefore have adequate insurance.
+Once you exchange contracts on a house renovation you become responsible for the site and you must therefore have adequate insurance.

 If you are taking out a mortgage to fund the project, your lender may not release any money without your warranty and proof of insurance being in place and should you experience anything such as flooding, theft or fire to the property, having proper insurance will mean your project can continue.